By Rachel Cole | NAOS Investment Analyst

 “Only buy something that you’d be perfectly happy to hold if the market shut down for 10 years” Warren Buffet

 While a good compounder may transcend its original management team, there is no business that is immune to poor management.
 To invest your money into a company over the long-term requires trust in that company’s board and management team.
-One sign that management are there for the long-term and for the interests of shareholders is if they are large shareholders themselves and won’t be heading for the exit any time soon.
+One sign that management are there for the long-term and for the interests of shareholders is if they are large shareholders themselves.
 Aligned managers will also want to build their bench strength so there are multiple, highly skilled company leaders waiting to succeed their predecessor when the time comes.

 The way management communicate to the market is also important to consider.
 Be careful of companies that have historically overpromised and underdelivered or have aggressive accounting practices as this can be a red flag for a potential future downgrade.